Banzai (TV series): Broadcast history

 Banzai first aired in the United Kingdom on the digital channel E4.
 It was repeated a few months later on E4's parent channel, Channel 4.
 It has been repeated on 3 other channels in the United Kingdom: Challenge, Dave and 4Music.
 It was later picked up for broadcast in Canada by Citytv, which broadcast the original, uncut, un-edited episodes.

-It was broadcast in the United States for a short time only, and in a different format where the segments were cut up and interspersed with a movie.
+It was broadcast in the United States on USA Network for a short time only, and in a different format where the segments were cut up and interspersed with a movie.
 Then in 2003, Fox picked up the series in the United States (and Americanized it by editing content and saying that some of the people were from the United States instead of parts of the United Kingdom), airing its first episode on 13 July.

 It also aired in Brazil in 2005 on the cable channel Multishow.
 It was broadcast with subtitles with no editing whatsoever.

 After six episodes, however, pressure from Asian American groups led Fox to drop the show.
 In early 2004, the show found a new home on Comedy Central.
-Re-runs moved once again on March 6, 2006 to G4 as part of its late-night prime programming block, Midnight Spank (formerly known as G4 Late Nights and Barbed Wire Biscuit).
+Re-runs moved once again on March 6, 2006, to G4 as part of its late-night prime programming block, Midnight Spank (formerly known as G4 Late Nights and Barbed Wire Biscuit).
 The recently opened Philippine cable channel Jack TV also runs Banzai in a primetime weekend slot.
 Philippine channel RPN also runs the series every Thursday night at 7:30pm.
 It also airs in Australia on Fox8 and Channel V.

 In early 2002, it was also broadcast in Italy on MTV Italy on Friday nights with Italian dubbing.
 It was also broadcast in United States on Fox 5 and Fox 5 HD on Wednesday nights.
-Banzai is sometimes mistaken for a Japanese-produced show, such as on Comcast's interactive guide, however it should be noted it is merely a British show, inspired by Japanese television.
+Banzai is sometimes mistaken for a Japanese-produced show, such as on Comcast's interactive guide.

 Mr Shake-Hands Man

-Among the people Mr Shake-Hands Man (sometimes known as Shakey-Hands Man or Mr Shakey-Hand Man), has shaken hands with are:
+Among the people Mr Shake-Hands Man (sometimes known as Shakey-Hands Man or Mr Shakey-Hand Man) has shaken hands with are: